…and How to Paint Quicker

 When painting, you can either mix your colours as you need them using the raw pigment colour straight from the tube or premix your most useful tones.

-Some artists prepare batches of colours in advance, others only prepare a few, others don’t premix at all preferring to mix on the fly – and this is the approach that beginners usually favour.
+Some artists prepare batches of colours in advance, others only prepare a few, and others don’t premix at all, preferring to mix on the fly – and this is the approach that beginners usually favour.

-It really is personal preference but premixing is definitely worth practicing.
+It really is a personal preference, but premixing is definitely worth practising.

-When trying to create the subtleties in portraits, it can be practically essential.
+When trying to create subtleties in portraits, it can be practically essential.

-Traditionally, colour strings are used with oil paint because you have the luxury of a slow drying paint, so you can premix all your colours and tones one day and the paints will stay wet for weeks (depending on the size of the blobs of paint and pigments used)
+Traditionally, colour strings are used with oil paint because you have the luxury of slow-drying paint, so you can premix all your colours and tones one day, and the paints will stay wet for weeks (depending on the size of the blobs of paint and pigments used)

 However, you can also use the same approach with acrylics.